pyeventsourcing/eventsourcing/README.md

     * Method to delete of all domain events for given domain entity ID (forthcoming)

+* Concrete stored event repository implementations for common database management systems (SQL and NoSQL)

-* In-memory stored event repository, using simple Python objects for stored events
+    * Simple stored event repository, using simple Python objects for stored events (non-persistent)

     * SQLAlchemy stored event repository, using ORM to persist stored events in any supported database

     * Cassandra stored event repository, using a column family to persist stored events in Cassandra (forthcoming)

-* Event store class, to append stored events to its stored event repository
+* Persistence subscriber class, to listen for published domain events and append them to its event store

-* Persistence subscriber class, appends published domain events to its event store
+* Event store class, to convert domain events to stored events appended to its stored event repository

-* Publish-subscribe mechanism, for in-process domain event propagation
+* In-process publish-subscribe mechanism, for in-process domain event propagation to subscriber objects

+* Base class for event sourced entities

+* Base class for event sourced repositories

 * Event player, to return a recreated domain entity for a given domain entity mutator and entity ID

 * Update stored event (domain model migration) (forthcoming)

+* Base class for event sourced applications

-* Application class to hold a persistence subscriber, an event sourced repositories, and entity factory methods
+* Base event sourced application class, to have a stored event repository, an event store, a persistence subscriber, domain specific event sourced repositories and entity factory methods

-* Examples
+* Examples (see below, more examples are forthcoming)

 * Subscriber that publishes domain events to RabbitMQ (forthcoming)